hixio-mh/angular-build/README.md

 # Run your app
 ```

-## Ways to build your angular apps
+## Ways to build your angular apps:
 You can build your angular apps using one of the following ways.

 **1.** Using **ngb build** / **angular-build build** cli command